Scaling and data collapse of two-dimensional random singlet state in magnetic field

+The cusp in $\chi_{L}$ shown in Fig. \ref{fig:data} (d) may reflect a quantum phase transition induced by the magnetic field.
+While $m_{z}(B,T)=-N^{-1}\pd_{B}F(B,T)$ is the first-order derivative of the free energy, the susceptibilities are given by $\chi_{L}(B,T)=\pd_{B} m_{z}(B,T)$ and $\chi_{T}(B,T)=m_{z}(B,T)/B$.
+Thereby, $\chi_{L}$ is a second-order derivative while $\chi_{T}$ is a first-order derivative of the free energy.
+Therefore, the cusp in $\chi_{L}$ may reflect a third-order quantum phase transition induced by the magnetic field, which cannot be clearly resolved in $m_{z}$ and $\chi_{T}$.
+The nature of the possible phase transition and the phase in the high magnetic field regime is left for future work.

-This phenomenological scenario is borrowed from the asymptotically exact RSRG analysis of 1D RS states, which shows that quenched spatial randomness dominates and suppresses quantum fluctuations in the low-energy limit, resulting into the essentially static configuration of spin singlet pairs as the ground state, instead of the resonating valence bond states, i.e., coherent superposition of different spin singlet pairs configurations.
-While the RSRG approach to 2D random spin systems is not as successful as in 1D \cite{Igloi2005} thus 2D RS states remain largely elusive, the remarkable consistency of the phenomenological model with our unbiased large-scale numerical results provides valuable guidance for more complete understanding of 2D RS states in the future.
+The phenomenological scenario is borrowed from the asymptotically exact RSRG analysis of 1D RS states, which shows that quenched spatial randomness dominates and suppresses quantum fluctuations in the low-energy limit, resulting into the RS ground state with an essentially static configuration of spin singlet pairs instead of resonating valence bond states, i.e., coherent superposition of different spin singlet configurations.
+While the RSRG approach to 2D random spin systems is not as successful as in 1D \cite{Igloi2005} thus 2D RS states remain largely elusive, the remarkable consistency of the phenomenological model with our unbiased numerical results provides valuable guidance for more complete understanding of 2D RS states in the future.
+The dynamical critical exponent $z$ of the 2D RS is accessed with the finite-size scaling of the spin gap in a separate work \cite{Peng2024a}.

+The one-parameter scaling and data collapse behavior of thermodynamic quantities has been observed in various QSL candidate materials and disordered antiferromagnets in recent years \cite{Kitagawa2018, Kimchi2018, Bahrami2019, Kundu2020, Do2020, Murayama2020, Song2021, Nguyen2021, Khatua2022, Murayama2022, Saha2023, Lee2023, Kang2023, Shivaram2024, Hossain2024, Lee2024, Bandyopadhyay2024, Bandyopadhyay2024a, Sana2024, Imamura2024, Guo2023}.
+In Ref. \cite{Li2019d}, the susceptibility of YbMgGaO$_{4}$ in magnetic field is found to reach a plateau at low temperature, and the plateau is higher at lower magnetic field.
+This feature is captured by the phenomenological model [see Fig. \ref{fig:data} (h)], because the divergent low-energy density of states is suppressed by magnetic field.
+We propose that a closer examination of the one-parameter scaling behavior and comparison with the phenomenological scaling functions can diagnose possible RS states in future experiments.

+While we have focused on the 2D RS state with the full SU(2) spin rotation symmetry in the exchange interactions, the asymmetry and anisotropy in the magnetic exchange and the Zeeman interactions can modify the exponents in the scaling form \cite{Kimchi2018} and the universal scaling functions, which is left for future study.